Best Practice in Exams

 - Ask colleagues to provide feedback on your exam design.

 - All students should have the opportunity to demonstrate their learning.

-- Does the question assess what you want to evaluate?
+- The questions should assess what you want to evaluate.

 - Pitch the level at the average student.